Key Takeaways:

 Mobile app monetization strategies can be useful in identifying the effective models that can help you earn money.

-Here is the list of the top monetization frameworks to look for.
+Here is the list of the top monetization models to look for:

 ► Delivery Fees